Airbus chases aircraft lessors as order race tightens

-PARIS (Reuters) - Airbus (AIR.PA) has been chasing deals with leasing companies in recent weeks to try to narrow a gap in orders against rival Boeing (BA.N), while experts debate whether the planemaker met its delivery target after shares took a beating.
+PARIS (Reuters) - Airbus (AIR.PA) has been chasing deals with leasing companies in recent weeks to try to narrow a gap in orders against rival Boeing (BA.N), while industry experts took a somewhat more sanguine view on 2018 deliveries after shares took a beating.

 The outcome of the recent leasing talks could affect a tighter-than-expected race for orders in 2018, though Airbus is relying on a recent burst of orders for a newly acquired Canadian jet program and lags Boeing on a like-for-like basis.